When uploading multiple documents using the Multiple File Upload tool, you may see this:

 Connection was reset - Network Configuration

 On some networks, there may be an option within the firewall software to set an upload file size limit.
-If this is set, the user may get some variant of the "Connection Reset" error below (pictured is Internet Explorer).
+If this is set, the user may get some variant of the "Connection Reset" error.
 Either remove this setting or set it at a higher value.